Elina117/Car-Insurance-Claim-Prediction/README.md

 # Car Insurance Claim Prediction

 ## 📌 Project Description
 The project is dedicated to predicting insurance claims for car policies.
 It uses a dataset from Kaggle containing information about policies, car characteristics, and car owners.
-The target variable indicates whether the policyholder files a claim within the next 6 months.
+The target variable indicates whether the policyholder files a claim within the next 6 months

+## 📌 Kaggle Competition
+## 📌 Kaggle Competition
+The dataset used in this project is from the Kaggle competition: [Car Insurance Claim Prediction - Classification](https://www.kaggle.com/datasets/ifteshanajnin/carinsuranceclaimprediction-classification)

 ## 📊 Data Description